The College Archives

 A monthly blog on items from the Archives and Library, 'Treasures of Worcester College', can be found at https://worcestercollegelibrary.wordpress.com/.

-For further information about the Archives, or to arrange an appointment, please contact the Archivist.
-The College Archives are only open two days a week so an appointment to visit is essential.
+For further information about the Archives, or to arrange an appointment to visit, please contact the Archivist.